urbit/urbit/README.markdown

 Sometimes we make changes to Hoon or Arvo (we never make changes to Nock) and you need to update your ship.

-Luckily, Arvo has some special sauce that allows it the same carriers you initially pulled your files from to push kernel update over-the-air.
+Luckily, Arvo has some special sauce that allows the same carrier you initially pulled your files from to push kernel update over-the-air.
-You may notice this happening from time to time through mysterious messages such as:
+You may notice this happening automatically from time to time through mysterious messages such as:

     ['merge succeeded' {}]

-These updates can be applied without having to restart Arvo or any of its `%vanes`.
+These updates will be applied without having to restart Arvo or any of its `%vanes`.
 All of your state, including running tasks, will be unchanged.

 Sometimes the interpreter, called `vere` gets updated.
 In your urbit directory, back in Unixland, run: